KelvinTegelaar/CIPP/docs/user/usingcipp/teamsonedrivesharepoint/teams.md

 id: teams
 title: Teams
 description: Review Teams sites, activity and Business Voice statistics
-slug: /usingcipp/teamssharepoint/teams
+slug: /usingcipp/teamsonedrivesharepoint/teams
 ---

-:::tip Anonymous Data
+:::caution Anonymous Data
-The data returned by this API might be pseudo-anonimzed.
+The data returned by this API might be pseudonymised.
 Run the [standard "Enable Usernames instead of pseudo anonymised names in reports"](../../tenantadministration/standards/) to prevent this.
 :::

 ## Overview